Are there pre-requisites?

 Whatever your background, I strongly recommend that before you take a childbirth educator training, you have a really solid working knowledge of the birth process, so that during the training, you already know what you’ll be teaching and can focus on learning how to teach.
-You could ensure that you have a good baseline knowledge by reading Pregnancy, Childbirth, and the Newborn and then reading the books and websites that are referenced in that book’s “recommended resources.”
+You could ensure that you have a good baseline knowledge by reading Pregnancy, Childbirth, and the Newborn and then reading some of the books and websites that are referenced in that book’s “recommended resources.”

-There are many great organizations out there:
+There are many great organizations out there for training and certification:

 - Learn more about childbirth education methods

 - Learn about options for certification as a childbirth educator